-Mimi’s seasoning was never more than just salt and pepper and she used a lot of vegetable shortening, so much that the chicken was submerged halfway in the fat.
+Mimi’s seasoning was never more than just salt and pepper and she used a lot of vegetable shortening, so much that the meat was submerged halfway in the fat.

 I wanted to make a dish that was reminiscent of my childhood memories, but better tasting, a bit healthier, faster to make, and with touches that make it my own: fried chicken cutlets with herb gravy.